-- Retreat: The retreat is the footwork movement that fencers use to move backward.
-Fencers retreat to move away from the opponent and thus avoid being touched.
-In a retreat, the fencer will first move the back leg and then follow with the front leg, without ever leaving the basic fencing stance or crossing the legs.
+The retreat is the footwork movement that fencers use to move backward.
+Fencers retreat to move away from the opponent and thus avoid being touched for points.
+In a retreat, the fencer will first move their back leg backwards and then follow with the front leg without leaving the basic fencing stance or crossing the legs.

-- Advance: The advance is the fencing movement that fencers use to move forward.
-While you can definitely score immediately after and advance, it is more common that a fencer attacks with a lunge or fleche, which are preceded by an advance.
-An advance is done by first moving your front leg forward, followed by the back leg, without ever leaving the fencing stance, or crossing the legs.
+The advance is the fencing movement that fencers use to move forward.
+While you can score immediately after an advance, it is more common that a fencer attacks with a lunge or fleche, which are preceded by an advance.
+An advance is made by first moving your front leg forward, followed by the back leg, without ever leaving the fencing stance or crossing the legs.

-- Lunge: The lunge is the most basic and most used attacking movement used in fencing.
+The lunge is the most basic and common attacking movement used in fencing.
 A lunge is an explosive movement forward, which is used to touch the opponent and score a point.
-It consists of thrusting the front leg of your fencing stance forward and moving your arms and body along, by using the explosiveness of your back leg.
+It consists of thrusting the front leg of your fencing stance forward and moving your arms and body along by using the explosiveness of your back leg.

-- Fleche: A fleche is another footwork technique used to score.
+A fleche is another footwork technique used to score.
 Essentially, the goal is the same as in a lunge, and it is also most commonly used when attacking.
-A fleche is a "running attack," it consists of shifting all your weight to your front leg, which will then thrust you forward in a running motion.
-Fleches in saber look a bit different than fleches in foil and epee, as you can't cross your legs.
+A fleche is a "running attack," and it consists of shifting all your weight to your front leg, which will then thrust you forward in a running motion.
+Fleches in saber look a bit different than fleches in foil and épée, as you can't cross your legs.

-- Disengagement: A disengagement is a simple offensive action, which consists of moving the blade to avoid the opponent's parry.
-Now imagine you are fencing someone and you try to touch them in the middle of their chest.
-Their natural instinct is to use their blade to stop you, that is, doing a parry.
-In that case, to avoid being parried, you escape by moving your blade under the opponent's blade, and trying to hit somewhere else, let's say, the shoulder.
-The movement done to avoid the parry and hit the opponent is a disengagement!
+A disengagement is a simple offensive action, which consists of moving the blade to avoid the opponent's parry.
+Now, imagine you are fencing someone, and you try to touch them in the middle of their chest.
+Their natural instinct is to use their blade to stop you: that is, doing a parry.
+In that case, to avoid being parried, you escape by moving your blade under the opponent's blade, and trying to hit somewhere else.
+The movement done to avoid the parry and hit the opponent is called a disengagement.

-- Attack/Riposte Compose: A compose action is one in which the fencer does one or more feints, with the goal of tricking the opponent.
-In simpler words, a compose action is one where the fencer pretends to hit in a place, but actually finishes the action in a different place.
-A compose action can be done either when attacking, or when doing a riposte, trying to score after a parry.
+A composed, or combined, attack is one in which the fencer does one or more feints with the goal of tricking the opponent.
+In simpler words, a composed attack is one where the fencer pretends to hit in one place but actually finishes the action in a different place.
+A compose action can be done either when attacking or when doing a riposte (trying to score after a parry).

-- Counterattack: In addition to attacking and defending, counterattacking is also an important part of fencing that is not always seen by those who don't know the sport well.
-A counterattack is when a fencer tries to score during the opponent's attack, without really trying to parry or defend him or herself in any way.
-While how a counterattack looks like and when it is done varies between the three weapons, the concept is essentially the same.
+In addition to attacking and defending, counterattacking is also an important part of fencing.
+A counterattack occurs when a fencer tries to score during the opponent's attack without first trying to parry or defend themself.
+How a counterattack looks and when it is done varies between the three weapons, but the concept is essentially the same.